SummerSlam (1992): Storylines

 The following year, the rivalry was rekindled when the Ultimate Warrior, having returned to the WWF at WrestleMania VIII on April 5, 1992. was granted a shot at the WWF Championship, which Savage had won from Ric Flair earlier that same evening.
 Flair and his executive consultant Mr. Perfect, were upset that Flair had not been granted a rematch.
 They decided to cause trouble between Savage and the Warrior.
 In August, Perfect claimed that he was in negotiations with Savage and Warrior, who both had sought his managerial services, but refused to clarify which wrestler he would support at SummerSlam.
 At the SummerSlam Spectacular, a show designed to promote the pay-per-view, Savage and the Warrior teamed up to face The Nasty Boys.
 Perfect and Ric Flair interfered in the match, resulting in a count-out victory for the Nasty Boys and more animosity between Savage and Warrior.

 The undercard included two tag team matches: Money Inc. (Ted DiBiase and Irwin R. Schyster) and The Legion of Doom (Hawk and Animal) had been feuding in 1992 over the WWF Tag Team Championship.
 The Legion of Doom held the championship belts until dropping the title to Money Inc. This title change occurred after Hawk failed a drug test and was suspended.
 Once Hawk's suspension ended, a rematch was scheduled to take place at SummerSlam.
 The match was first scheduled as a title match but Money Inc. lost the championship to The Natural Disasters.

 Meanwhile, the Natural Disasters (Earthquake and Typhoon) and the Beverly Brothers (Beau Beverly and Blake Beverly) had a rivalry dating back to a match aired on WWF Prime Time Wrestling on July 20, 1992.
 While Earthquake brawled with Beau and Blake, Typhoon attacked the Beverlys' manager, The Genius.
-When the Disasters won the WWF Tag Team Championship, their Summerslam match was transformed into a title match.
+When the Disasters won the WWF Tag Team Championship, their SummerSlam match was transformed into a title match.

-The rivalry between Shawn Michaels against Rick Martel centred around Martel's attempts to steal Michaels' valet Sensational Sherri.
+The rivalry between Shawn Michaels against Rick Martel centred around Martel's attempts to steal Michaels' manager Sensational Sherri.
 During one of Michaels' matches televised on August 9, 1992, Martel came to ringside and winked at Sherri, who returned the gesture.
 At the SummerSlam Spectacular, Sherri came to the ring during one of Martel's matches and winked at him.
 Both Michaels and Martel were "heel" wrestlers who bragged about their good looks, and Sherri had them agree not to hit each other in the face during their SummerSlam match.